 If you have medical records (including lab tests and surgical reports) please bring them to your first visit or ask your doctor’s office to fax to: 636.
 441.7775.

 When you arrive at our clinic you will be greeted at our front desk and we will have you fill out questionnaires and paperwork to gather as much information about you and your history.
 You may ask for these forms prior to our arrival so you come with them already completed.
 If you have been through testing and fertility treatments at another clinic we would hope that you would bring them with you or have signed a release to have them sent directly to us.
-You will then be brought into the office of Dr. Elan Simckes, our founder and medical director and over twenty year veteran, will get to know you before starting any exam or testing.
+You will then be brought into the office of Dr. Elan Simckes, our founder and medical director, an over twenty-year veteran, will get to know you before starting any exam or testing.
 Prepare for a very friendly, non-intimidating conversation where you can share your own thoughts and concerns.
-The doctor will usually spend at least a half an hour, but sometimes longer, reviewing your case, your history, and your dreams.
+The doctor will usually spend at least a half an hour, but sometimes longer, during your consultation reviewing your case, your history, and your dreams.

-On the day of your first visit Dr. Simckes will already begin to share with you his thoughts about your condition and possible plans of action to move forward.
-When you leave the blood work will be pending, semen analysis result pending, prior records may not have arrived, then we will ask you to return at a later date to meet with the doctor to follow up and develop a plan that suits your desires and wishes and reality.
+On the day of your first visit, Dr. Simckes will already begin to share with you his thoughts about your condition and possible plans of action to move forward.
+When you leave the blood work will be pending, semen analysis results pending, prior records may not have arrived, then we will ask you to return at a later date to meet with the doctor to follow up and develop a treatment plan that suits your desires, wishes, and reality.